KSDaemon/wampy.js/README.md

 .options() method can be called in two forms:

-* without parameters it will return current options
+* without parameters, it will return current options
 * with one parameter as hash-table it will set new options.
 Support chaining.

 Options attributes description:

 * **autoReconnect**.
 Default value: true.
-Enable autoreconnecting.
+Enable auto reconnecting.
 In case of connection failure, Wampy will try to reconnect to WAMP server, and if you were subscribed to any topics, or had registered some procedures, Wampy will resubscribe to that topics and reregister procedures.
 * **reconnectInterval**.
 Default value: 2000 (ms).
 Reconnection Interval in ms.